 The conditions found at Caroline’s Kids are far from anything reflecting a reputable rescue, or sanctuary.
 And though the agency claims to provide “intensive medical treatment,” most of the cats seized in the recent raid showed no sign of receiving veterinary care.
 In fact, some were so horribly neglected that their condition was said to be “critical.”

 The deplorable conditions at Caroline’s Kids Pet Rescue have prompted an investigation and it will be up to the Lake Humane Society Prosecutors to see if criminal charges are warranted.
-Please add your name (and comments) to the petition to let the prosecutors know that the treatment of these cats is completely unacceptable and the people who allowed this to happen need to face consequences!
+Please add your name (and comments) to the petition to let the prosecutors know that the treatment of these cats is completely unacceptable and the people who allowed this to happen need to receive the maximum punishment allowed by law!
 Probation and plea deals are simply not good enough.

 News-Herald (current situation)